 Stefan very kindly pointed me to this old post by Rich on Feldgrau.
 I think it is quite interesting data regarding the mechanical issues that British repair workshops had to deal with in the desert.
 Note that this only covers the workshops of 7th Armoured Division, not those of 1st or 32nd Army Tank Brigade, even though it appears to me that at least some of their vehicles found their way into the workshop.
+This is likely because 8 R.T.R., operating the Valentine tanks, was better located for access to 7 Armoured Division workshops than those of 1 Army Tank Brigade.

 A Crusader tank being put on a transporter ready to be taken back to the forward areas after receiving repair work at a tank repair depot, 10 December 1941.
 IWM E7014